rotanen/lemma-info/syntax-explanation.md

 Notably, it is a "square bracket language" - it uses square brackets to enclose scoping blocks, lambdas, and similar constructs, which in other languages may be enclosed in curly brackets or indicated by indentation.

+This was inspired by Smalltalk's block syntax, but the syntax for lambdas in Lemma is slightly different than Smalltalk.

 I prefer square brackets over curly brackets because they are easier to type on most keyboards.
 The earliest curly-bracket languages emerged when this was not the case (both square and curly brackets were difficult to type on the keyboards of the time.)

 Lemma has syntactically meaningful newlines, but not syntactically meaningful indentation.
 I consider the off-side rule too brittle.
 In my experience, Lemma's square-bracket syntax is just as easy to type as a Python-style indentation syntax.

 I do have a working parser for Lemma syntax (written in Haskell) and it is evolving into a compiler.
+I also have a "repl" to test the parser interactively.
 I admit that I hyperfocused on syntax design because parsers are very easy for me to write.

 ## Basic expressions
 Function calls use whitespace-separated arguments, as in Haskell and many other